w3c/wai-curricula/content/content-author/data-tables.md

 Students should be able to:

 * explain how people with disabilities rely on appropriate table markup and clear relations between header and data cells to understand, navigate, and process information presented in data tables
-* collaborate with designers and developers to provide alternatives for:
-  * complex images, including charts, diagrams, and infographics, for example using data tables
-  * data tables, for example using charts, diagrams, and infographics
+* provide data tables as alternative data visualizations for charts, diagrams, and infographics
 * designate the cell role and scope in a table, including header and data cells
 * provide table summaries and descriptions to help users understand the purpose of complex tables
+* collaborate with designers and developers to:
+  * present multi-column content using CSS styles instead of layout tables
+  * ensure presentation of data table content in a meaningful sequence
 * employ accessible authoring tools that produce accessible markup for data tables
-* collaborate with designers and developers to achieve the desired visual presentation of multi-column content using styles instead of layout tables
-* identify related requirements for designers to ensure appropriate contrast ratio for charts, diagrams, infographics, and data tables
+* identify related requirements for designers to ensure appropriate contrast ratio for data tables

 {% include excol.html type="all" %}